JohnWebandAppcoding/Messdaten-Auswerten/README.md

+**Evaluation of measurement data
 With this tool Access's data sets can be easily evaluated.
 Click on the graph to enlarge it